Tornado Warning issued for Hyde, Tyrrell, Washington by NWS - News Break

 Tornado Warning issued for Hyde, Tyrrell, Washington by NWS

-Effective: 2021-07-08 15:11:00 EDT Expires: 2021-07-08 15:45:00 EDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: To repeat, a tornado is on the ground.
-TAKE COVER NOW!
+Effective: 2021-07-08 15:09:00 EDT Expires: 2021-07-08 15:45:00 EDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: TAKE COVER NOW!
 Move to a basement or an interior room on the lowest floor of a sturdy building.
 Avoid windows.
 If you are outdoors, in a mobile home, or in a vehicle, move to the closest substantial shelter and protect yourself from flying debris.
-If a tornado or other severe weather is spotted, call the National Weather Service office in Newport at 1-800-889- 6889.
-This act may save lives of others in the path of dangerous weather.
-Target Area: Hyde; Tyrrell; Washington A TORNADO WARNING REMAINS IN EFFECT UNTIL 345 PM EDT FOR EASTERN WASHINGTON...NORTHWESTERN HYDE AND TYRRELL COUNTIES At 311 PM EDT, a confirmed tornado was located over Alligator Lake, or 28 miles southeast of Plymouth, moving north at 45 mph.
-HAZARD...Damaging tornado.
-SOURCE...Emergency management confirmed tornado.
+Please send your reports of wind and/or hail damage, including trees or large limbs downed, by calling the National Weather Service office in Newport at 1-800-889-6889.
+Target Area: Hyde; Tyrrell; Washington The National Weather Service in Newport has issued a * Tornado Warning for Eastern Washington County in eastern North Carolina Northwestern Hyde County in eastern North Carolina Tyrrell County in eastern North Carolina * Until 345 PM EDT. * At 308 PM EDT, a severe thunderstorm capable of producing a tornado was located near Alligator Lake, or 29 miles southeast of Plymouth, moving north at 40 mph.
+HAZARD...Tornado.
+SOURCE...Radar indicated rotation.
 IMPACT...Flying debris will be dangerous to those caught without shelter.
 Mobile homes will be damaged or destroyed.
 Damage to roofs, windows, and vehicles will occur.
-Tree damage is likely.
-Locations impacted include Kilkenny, Killkenny, Scranton, Fairfield, Columbia, Woodley, Newfoundland, Scuppernong, Alligator Lake and Creswell.
-TORNADO...OBSERVED HAIL...<.75INalerts.weather.gov
+Tree damage is likely. * Locations impacted include Kilkenny, Killkenny, Scranton, Fairfield, Columbia, Woodley, Newfoundland, Scuppernong, Alligator Lake and Creswell.
+TORNADO...RADAR INDICATED HAIL...<.75INalerts.weather.gov

 Comments / 0